Weight Loss in practice

 Dr. Haroldo Magarinos is a Chilean dentist and naturopathic doctor specialising in oral health and the microbiome.
 He integrates conventional and naturopathic care, focusing on the oral-gut axis, environmental toxins, and detoxification.
 He is also co-founder of DetoxU.

-Dr Shania Seeber
+Dr Shania Lee

 ND